apollo79/timers/README.md

 ### `delay`

 `timers` exports the function `delay`.
-The API is like the [delay function](https://deno.land/std/async/delay.ts) from deno's std library.
-It has two options:
+The API is like the [delay function](https://deno.land/std/async/delay.ts) from deno's std library, but it returns an `AbortablePromise`, so you can abort the promise with calling `abort()` on it It has two options:

 - `signal`: An AbortSignal that aborts the timeout.
 The delay function will reject